 Introduction

-This training is for force incident managers (FIM), usually inspectors or chief inspectors, working in a force control room and responsible for:
+This training is for force incident managers (FIM) and control room supervisors, traditionally inspectors or chief inspectors, but also police staff in equivalent supervisory roles, who are responsible for:

-- initial assessment and grading the seriousness of crime and incidents
+- initial assessment and grading the seriousness of the crime and incidents

 - planning, managing and monitoring operational activity